 Chef/owner Aaron Silverman's farmhouse restaurant, in the heart of Barracks Row, serves creative cooking inspired by his travels and culinary training in the American South, Mexico, the Mediterranean, and Southeast Asia.
 Notable dishes include pork sausage and lychee salad is a menu mainstay; most other dishes are rotated out frequently to make way for “new stuff,” anything from grilled cucumber with coconut and anchovy to jumbo lump crab with squash blossom.
 Groups of six to 12 can make online reservations, all others should be prepared to wait a while.
-Line up before the 5 p.m. opening time to snag seats at the counter facing the open kitchen and wood-burning stove — the views are worth eating during "early bird special" hours.
+Line up before the 5 p.m. opening time to snag a seat at the counter facing the open kitchen and wood-burning stove—the views are worth eating during "early bird special" hours.

 Rose's Luxury: Washington D.C.'s Most Out-There Pasta

 “It’s walk-in only, and the wait can be two hours long.
 Out-there dishes, such as the lychee salad with corn nuts and the strawberry pasta, are well worth the wait, though.” —Local food blogger Zach Patton of The Bitten Word on his essential eats in the District.